BunnyNabbit/Spacious-nexus/Git.md

 ## Clients

-For a standalone client, I use [GitHub Desktop Plus](https://github.com/pol-rivero/github-desktop-plus).
+For a standalone client, I use [Desktop Plus](https://github.com/desktop-plus/desktop-plus).
 If I’m using *[[Visual Studio Code]]*, I use its built-in version control panel.
 I rarely use the *git* CLI directly, reserving it mostly for advanced operations.

 ## Hosting